streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 # Testnet FAQs
 ## General
 #### What are the differences between the "pretestnet" and Testnet 1?
-This `v100.0.0-testnet-one.0` version can be used to connect to Testnet 1 **or** the Mumbai pre-testnet.
+This `v100.0.0-testnet-one.0` version can be used to connect to Testnet 1 **or** the Mumbai testing environment.

 The active network depends on the node config.
 The [Mumbai node config](../guides/become-an-operator#the-mumbai-test-environment) is unchanged.
 The [Testnet 1 config](../guides/become-an-operator#testnet-node-config) is a much shorter version.